iiisthu/OS2021_Fall/Thread-2/deadlock/README.md

 `lib/thread_manager.h`, with which you are able to create, kill, and restart the threads that have been killed.
 You can add any information you needed to the thread manager (see the hints in the code).
-Note that you should carefully release the resources held by a killed thread.
+Note that you should carefully account for the resources held by the thread after you kill it.

 In `lib/workload.h`, we provide an example user task that requests two resource types.
 Each user task requests two types of resources and uses them for an